Flow-based Conformal Prediction for Multi-dimensional Time Series: Experiment Details

 \paragraph{Temporal Fusion Transformer}

-We implemented Temporal Fusion Transformer (TFT)~\cite{lim2021temporal} using \texttt{pytorch\_forecasting}.
-A hyperparameter grid search was conducted on the training set of each dataset with $d_y=2$ to determine the optimal configuration.
+We implement Temporal Fusion Transformer (TFT)~\citep{lim2021temporal} using Pytorch Forecasting.
+A hyperparameter grid search is conducted on the training set of each dataset with $d_y=2$ to determine the optimal configuration.
 We believe this hyperparameter search generalizes well to higher $d_y$ within each dataset, since TFT makes predictions for each outcome dimension independently in our setup.
-Performance was observed to saturate at a model dimension of 32, with two attention heads and two layers, therefore these settings were used for all experiments.
-For consistency with FCP, the context window size was fixed at 50 across all experiments.
-We trained the models using the Adam optimizer~\cite{kingma2014adam} with a learning rate of 0.001, a maximum of 50 epochs, and a dropout rate of 0.1.
-Quantile loss with $q \in \{ 0.025, 0.975 \}$ was used for 0.95 target coverage.
+Performance is observed to saturate at a model dimension of 32, with two attention heads and two layers, therefore this setting is used for all experiments.
+For consistency with FCP, the context window size is fixed at 50 across all experiments.
+We train the models using the Adam~\citep{kingma2014adam} with a learning rate of 0.001, a maximum of 50 epochs, and a dropout rate of 0.1.
+Quantile loss with $q \in \{ 0.025, 0.975 \}$ is used for 0.95 target coverage.

 \paragraph{DeepAR}